twalker/sine5/readme.md

 [here's a video](https://vimeo.com/54688130) for the brave of hearing.

+Requirements:

+- Arduino board w/ proximity sensor
+- Chrome
+- Node

-To run without an arduino board:
+To run without an Arduino board:
 `node app --noboard`

 -------------